All Episodes

 That's why Schiff had to lie about it and make it up.

-The two individuals on the call, the president, President Zelensky, and the foreign minister of of Ukraine, everybody over and over and over, no pushing, no pressure, no linkage between security assistance and dollars.
+The two individuals on the call, the president, President Zelensky, and the foreign minister of Ukraine, everybody over and over and over, no pushing, no pressure, no linkage between security assistance and dollars.

-Uh they didn't even know at the time of the call that aid had been held back, but by the way, they even got it all, and they got it all early.
+They didn't even know at the time of the call that aid had been held back.

 And guess what, Peter?

-You know, if I say, Oh, I'd like to kill that person, but I don't kill that person.
+You know, if I say, oh, I'd like to kill that person, but I don't kill that person.

-Because they took no action, they never started an investigation, they never promised to start an investigation, which is all on the record.
+They never promised to start an investigation, which is all on the record.

 So they got the money, a lot of it early, and they did nothing and promised to do nothing.